TritonDataCenter/java-manta/USAGE.md

     - `PUT /$MANTA_USER/stor/foo/bar/baz`

 \* Note that in Scenario 4 where the setting is more aggressive than needed, the current behavior is to fall back to creating all intermediate directories.
 This situation is being revisited in [#414](https://github.com/joyent/java-manta/issues/414)

+### Pruning empty parent directories

+When `manta.prune_empty_parent_depth`/`MANTA_PRUNE_EMPTY_PARENT_DEPTH` is set to `-1` or a positive value, when deleting an object in Manta, either a file or a directory, the client will attempt to delete parent directories that are empty.
+If a positive integer is supplied the client will only try to delete up to the number supplied.
+If -1 is given the client will try to delete in the path until it finds a directory that it can not delete.

+#### Scenario 1 : Prune Empty Parent Depth positive int
+- Given the directory structure :
+   /Dir1
+   /Dir1/Dir2
+   /Dir1/Dir2/Dir3
+   /Dir1/Dir2/Dir3/test.txt
+   If you have prune_empty_parent_depth set to 1 then delete test.txt, the client should delete Dir3 as well.

+#### Scenario 2 : Prune Empty Parent Depth -1
+- Given the directory structure :
+   /Dir1
+   /Dir1/DirA
+   /Dir1/Dir2
+   /Dir1/Dir2/Dir3
+   /Dir1/Dir2/Dir3/test.txt
+   In this case this will if test.txt this will delete test.txt, dir3, and Dir2.
+It will stop when it gets to the Dir1 since it will not be empty.

 ### Download continuation